-Students or employees known to be possessing, using, or distributing illegal drugs or possessing or using alcohol or tobacco are subject to university disciplinary action and, if appropriate, to legal sanctions pursuant to local law.
+Students or employees known to be possessing, using, or distributing illegal drugs or possessing or using alcohol or tobacco are subject to university disciplinary action and, if appropriate, to legal sanctions pursuant to local, state, and federal law.
 Visitors are prohibited from possessing or consuming illegal drugs, alcoholic beverages, or tobacco on campus.
-This report includes the university's Drug-Free School Policy and Drug-Free Workplace Policy in the appendix, which each describe university sanctions for unlawful drug use.
+This report includes the university's Drug-Free School Policy and Drug-Free Workplace Policy in the appendix, which each describe university and legal sanctions for unlawful drug use.
+These policies are accompanied by information detailing the known health risks associated with drug use.